New Jewish Narrative: Merger

 In February 2024, Ameinu announced plans to merge with Americans for Peace Now (Ameinu).
 The two groups' leaders stated the merger would enable the groups to complement each other.
 APN did advocacy in Washington and maintained ties with the Israeli peace movement, while Ameinu liaised with the Jewish left and engaged more closely with national Jewish groups.
 For 15 years, both groups had generally been overshadowed by more prominent liberal Israel lobby group J Street.
 They now act as ideological partners to J Street and similar groups.

 In 2024 Americans for Peace Now and Ameinu merged to form the New Jewish Narrative.
+Nomi Colton-Max and Tom Feldman became the first co-chairs after the merger.